Bromotrifluoromethane

-Bromotrifluoromethane, commonly known as Halon 1301, R13B1, Halon 13B1 or BTM, is an organic halide with the chemical formula CBrF3.
+Bromotrifluoromethane, commonly referred to by the code numbers Halon 1301, R13B1, Halon 13B1 or BTM, is an organic halide with the chemical formula CBrF3.
 It is used for gaseous fire suppression as a far less toxic alternative to bromochloromethane.

 Table of physical properties

+Synthesis

+Bromotrifluoromethane is commercially synthesized in a two-step process from chloroform.
+Chloroform is fluorinated with hydrogen fluoride.

+The resulting Fluoroform is then reacted with elemental bromine.